Lucretia/Lucretia/README.md

 ### Current status

-Update: As of 23/01/2023, I have signed for a flat, I just need to move.
+Update: As of 22/03/2023, I have moved into the new flat, my desktop stopped working, cpu_led is on, drives spin, nothing shown on video card.
+Tried different video card, removed video and ram, tried all the cables, same problem.
+My entire life is on that so, there will be a lack of updates until I work it out or get a new machine (unlikely ATM).

 <hr></hr>